[3 MIN READ]

 Ah, remember that first time you saw the love of your life?

 - You’re sensitive to smell: “love is in the air” is not just a cliché.
-As you fall in love, pheromones, chemical messengers in your nose, can start sending you positive messages associated with your new lover’s scent.
+As you fall in love, pheromones act as chemical messengers in your nose and start sending you positive messages associated with your new lover’s scent.

 - You get butterflies in your stomach: Do you feel nervous and giddy near your loved one?
 It could be the cortisol in your stomach.
 Cortisol helps your body manage stress; falling in love and wondering if the other person loves you can be stressful, but it can also be a sign that you really care.